Telephone Number

 A telephone number is a set of digits assigned to a fixed-line telephone subscriber station connected to a phone line, a wireless electronic telephony device, such as a radio telephone or a mobile telephone, or other devices for data transmission via the public switched telephone network (PSTN) or other public and private networks.

-A telephone number is used as an address when employing a destination code routing scheme to transfer calls.
-A calling party enters or dials a telephone number on the originating telephone set, which transmits the sequence of digits to a telephone exchange as part of the signaling process.
 The exchange connects the call to another locally connected subscriber or to the called party through the PSTN.
 Telephone numbers are allocated to customers by telephone service providers, which can be commercial companies, state-controlled administrations, or other telecommunication sector groups, as part of a national or regional telephone numbering scheme.

 Telephone numbers were first used in Lowell, Massachusetts, in 1879, when callers connecting to the switchboard operator were asked for subscriber names.
 Telephone numbers have varied in length and structure throughout history, and even featured most letters of the alphabet in leading places when telephone exchange names were often used until the 1960s.